-The preparation of accounts in conformity with IFRS requires management to use estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the accounts and the reported amounts of revenues and expenses during the year.
+The preparation of accounts in conformity with IFRS requires management to use estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the accounts and the reported amounts of revenues and expenses during the year.
 The accounting policies requiring management to use significant estimates and assumptions are: inventories, impairment, taxation, liability provisions and business combinations.
 These are discussed on page 130.
 Although these estimates are based on management's best knowledge of current events and actions, actual results ultimately may differ from those estimates.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to estimates are recognised prospectively.